Adaptive Hybrid Caching for Efficient Text-to-Video Diffusion Model Acceleration: Experiments

 \textbf{Evaluation Metrics.} To evaluate the quality of video generation, we employ VBench~\cite{Vbench}, a widely-adopted comprehensive benchmarking suite for evaluating video generation.
 Based on VBench standard prompt set, we use Qwen2.5-14B-Instruct~\cite{qwen2} to extend all prompts to enhance the video quality, and generate 5 videos with different seeds for each prompt.
 In addition, we report LPIPS~\cite{LPIPS}, SSIM~\cite{SSIM} and PSNR for quality comparison.
 For efficiency evaluation, we quantify the average inference latency per prompt as the primary performance metric.

 \textbf{Experiment Settings.} For the main results, we generated 4720 videos for each set of results based on VBench.
 These were processed in data parallel across a public cloud instance with 64 NVIDIA A800 (80GB) GPUs, and the whole experiment takes nearly a month to complete.
-In the ablation study, we randomly sample 200 prompts from VBench to conduct experiments, each using 1 seed for generation.
+Except the main results that use all prompts of Vbench, we randomly sample 200 prompts from VBench to conduct ablation experiments, each using 1 seed for generation.

-\textbf{Implementation Details.} For block level caching, more block candidates will generate larger memory overhead, and even cause OOM error; Fewer block indexes will lose cache flexibility.
-Therefore, we pre-defined block index as 10, 20, and 30 as candidate block cache objects.
-More details about the offline profiling are presented in Appendix A.3.
+\textbf{Implementation Details.} \wyx{All experiments conduct full attention inference.
+We pre-defined block index as (10,20,30) as block caching candidates, which performs well for most models.
+The profiled hyper-parameters $\theta$ and ($\delta_1$, $\delta_2$) for Wan and HunyuanVideo are 0.1, (0.05, 0.1), respectively, and those for CogVideoX are 0.1, (0.3, 0.4) respectively.}